JackSzwergold/Writing/dreams/The Asian Guy, the Hispanic Guy and a Toothpaste Tube.md

 ***

-*The Asian Guy, the Hispanic Guy and a Toothpaste Tube (c) Copyright 2015 by Jack Szwergold.
+*The Asian Guy, the Hispanic Guy and a Toothpaste Tube (c) Copyright 2015 by Jack Szwergold; written June 15, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*